We are leaving for Spain and Morocco tomorrow!!! I am beyond excited, and a little nervous, too. I always get travel jitters.

 So, people always ask me, “What company are you using?
 No tour companies.
 No packages.
 No travel agents.
 I do it all myself.
 While I think it’s worth it in the end, it’s quite an undertaking for some trips.
 I am little obsessive about travel planning and feel like I have to know everything about everything before I go, because I’m afraid I’ll miss out on something and because I don’t like to have to figure out what to do while being on vacation.
 This way, I get all the “work” done ahead of time and then enjoy my trip.

 Planning vs. Spontaneity

-Some people would say that this is silly and I should be more spontaneous.
+Some people think you should show up and be more spontaneous.
 Yes, I like being spontaneous, too.
-However, I know myself and my husband and we’re very indecisive and if we arrive somewhere with no plans, we’ll sit around exchanging, “I don’t know.
+However, my husband and I are very indecisive and if we arrive somewhere with no plans, we’ll sit around exchanging, “I don’t know.
 What do you want to do?”
 Not fun.
-So, I plan the heck out of everything and get to know the city.
+So, I do research and try to get to know the city.
 I know the basic map, the transportation, ideas of things to do and restaurant possibilities.
-Then, if a taxi driver recommends a great place — fine!
+Then, if a local recommends a place — great!
 I love it!
 But, if not, I have a back-up plan and we aren’t wasting precious time.

 Also, in my opinion, no matter how spontaneous you want to be, there’s still some level of planning that must be done.
 Otherwise, you might be very sorry later.

 Some examples of potential travel gaffes

 - If I hadn’t researched the open days and times for the Mezquita and Alcazar in Cordoba before our trip, we would have rolled up on our way from Madrid to Seville, only to discover it was closed.
 Major travel bummer that can be avoided.